jhobbs/mathnotes/ode/chapter 03 - problems leading to first order equations/lesson 15 - dilution and accretion, interest, temperature, decomposition and growth, second order processes.md

 We can use this to find an unknown mass $x$ at time $t$ or to find how much time $t$ must pass to reach a particular mass $x$.

-*Note: I've seen these differential equations be either separable or linear.
-I believe, but haven't proven, that they are linear whenever both* $inflowConcentration \neq 0$ *and* $netFlowRate \neq 0,$ *and are separable otherwise*.

 Another approach that works if the differential equation is separable is to use initial and final conditions as limits of integration.
 I.e. if we can write the equation as:

 $$ P(x)dx = Q(t)dt $$